ajclarkson/frankly/posts/order-aware.md

 ---
-title: Testing Title Newer
+title: Order Aware Blog Engine
 slug: ordering-posts
 date: 01/01/2013
 ---
-# Order aware Blog Post

 This is a test blog post with some markdown content